Lae City F.C.

-Lae City FC, formerly known as Lae City Dwellers FC or Toti City FC, is a professional football club founded in 2014 and based in Lae, Papua New Guinea.
-The side currently plays in the Papua New Guinea National Soccer League, the highest level of football competition in PNG.
+Lae City FC, formerly known as Lae City Dwellers FC or Toti City FC, is a professional soccer club founded in 2014 and based in Lae, Papua New Guinea.
+The side currently plays in the Papua New Guinea National Soccer League, the highest level of soccer competition in PNG.

 Alongside Hekari United, the club is one of only two sides to have won a Papua New Guinea National Soccer League.
 The side has also competed in four editions of the OFC Champions League, with their best result coming in the 2018 and 2019 editions, when they reached the quarter-finals.

 History

 Foundation and first NSL title

 The club was founded by Raymond Gunemba in 2014, who left Hekari United to form a new club based in Lae under his father Peter's management.
 It was the formal successor of Lae F.C.
 The side entered the 2015 National Soccer League season having acquired much of the local talent from Lae due to Morobe FC's withdrawal from the competition.
 The side performed well in the opening half of the season, despite a 3–0 defeat to Hekari early on, and at the half way stage were just one point behind the reigning champions in second place.
 In their final match of the regular season, while level on points with opponents Hekari, the side lost 3–1, enough to finish second and qualify for the 2016 OFC Champions League, as well as the NSL playoffs.

 In a shock semi-final result, fourth-placed Madang defeated Hekari to deny the eight-time champions a Grand Final berth.
 That meant Lae's path to the title did not require a victory over Hekari, whom they had never beaten in a competitive match.
 The side defeated FC Port Moresby 3–1 in their semi-final before a 5–1 victory over Madang granted them their first ever National Soccer League title.

 The following season, the 2015–16 National Soccer League, was completed before Lae's debut in the OFC Champions League.
 With 12 teams entered, Lae and Hekari were separated for the majority of the regular season, with Lae taking part in the Northern Zone, and Hekari in the Southern.
 Both sides won their respective pools, and alongside Morobe FC and Rapatona, entered the 'National Champions League', a four-team group with the top two qualifying for a single-match final.
 Lae finished second in the group, behind Hekari, with whom they drew 0–0 and lost 5–0, extending their winless streak against the side.
 In the Grand Final, however, the side finally broke their streak with a shock 2–0 victory over Hekari, just one week after the 5–0 defeat, to claim their second title and their first competitive victory over Hekari.
 This would be the last time the two teams would face each other in domestic football for over two years, as Hekari United become one of the clubs to break away from the National Soccer League in late 2016.